inmanta/inmanta-core/docs/reference/projectyml.rst

     * If the pip config is used (by setting ``use_config_file`` to ``true``), the ``index-url`` specified in the pip config file will take precedence and the ``index-urls`` specified in the ``pip`` section of the ``project.yml`` file will be used as ``extra-index-urls`` when installing with pip.
     * If the pip config is not used (by setting ``use_config_file`` to ``False``), then the first ``index_url`` specified in the project.yml will be used as an ``index_url`` and all the following ones will be used as ``extra-index-urls`` when installing with pip.

+.. _migrate_from_repo_package:

+Defining a `repo` with type `package` is deprecated.
+Make sure you define this index through the pip.index-url option instead.

 Module metadata files